ausboss/UDC/README.md

 ## 🔓 UNRESTRICTED FILE ACCESS

 This enhanced version of ClaudeComputerCommander has been modified to provide completely unrestricted access to your entire filesystem.
-All directory limitations have been removed, giving Claude comprehensive capabilities across your system.
+All directory limitations have been removed, giving Claude comprehensive capabilities across your system. (**Must run Claude Desktop as Administrator to bypass windows secruity)

-Key Features:
+**Key Features:

 Universal Drive Access: Full access to all drives (C:, D:, etc.) on Windows and root directory (/) on Unix-like systems Boundary-Free Navigation: No restrictions on which directories or files Claude can interact with